boot-clj/boot/README.md

 The structure of the boot map (and which special keys result in IO being performed by the IO handler) are TBD.

+## Build

+		$ make boot
+		$ cp ./boot /somewhere/in/your/path/

 ## Usage

 There is an example `boot.clj` in this project.
-It loads a Maven dependency, requires a namespace from the dependency, and evaluates some code.
+It loads a Maven dependency, adds a directory to the classpath, and specifies a function to evaluate when the JVM is all set up.

-    script/install
-    script/boot 1 2 3
+		$ boot 1 2 3

-You can test boot by running it via `lein run` in this directory, e.g.:
+You can test boot without installing it by running it via `lein run` in this directory, e.g.:

     lein run 1 2 3